Milnor fibre boundary of a non-isolated surface singularity: Characters

-\subsection{Characters.}
+\section{\ Characters}

-The corresponding $\Z^2$--characters of im$(i)$ can be determined by the following exact sequence (as part of the above diagram):
+The corresponding $\Z^2$--characters of im$(i)$ can be determined by the following exact sequence (as part of diagram \ref{diagram}):

 and the action of the vertical/horizontal monodromies on this sequence.
-In this proof we need only those blocks of $M_{\Phi,ver}$ which have eigenvalue 1.
+In this proof we only need those blocks of $M_{\Phi,ver}$ which have eigenvalue 1. \ix{monodromy!characters}

-The action of the algebraic {\em vertical monodromy} on each term of this sequence is finite (because it is induced by a permutation of the connected components of the spaces $\wfW$ and $(B,\partial B)$).
+The action of the algebraic {\em vertical monodromy} on each term of this sequence is finite: it is induced by a permutation of the connected components of the spaces $\wfW$ and $(B,\partial B)$.
 The corresponding 1--eigenspaces form the following exact sequence:

 This sequence will be compared with another sequence which computes the simplicial homology of the connected 1--complex $|G|$.
-Namely, one considers the free vector space $\bfc^{\#\cale_\calw(G)}$, respectively $\bfc^{\#\calw}(G)$, generated by the edges $\cale_\calw(G)$ and vertices $\calw(G)$ of $G$, and let $\partial'$ be the boundary operator.
+Namely, one considers the free vector spaces $\bfc^{|\cale_\calw(G)|}$ and $\bfc^{|\calw(G)|}$, generated by the edges $\cale_\calw(G)$ and vertices $\calw(G)$ of $G$, as well as the boundary operator $\partial'$.
 Then one has the exact sequence

 \begin{lemma}\labelpar{prop:same} The two exact sequences (\ref{eq:exact1}) and (\ref{eq:exact2}) are isomorphic.
 Moreover, the horizontal monodromy acting on (\ref{eq:exact1}) can be identified with the action on (\ref{eq:exact2}) induced by the cyclic action of the covering $G\to\gc$.
-(The cyclic action of a cyclic covering $G\to \Gamma$ is induced by the positive generator of $\Z$, cf. (\ref{def:2.3.2}).) \end{lemma} \begin{proof} It is enough to identify the second and the third terms together with the connecting morphisms, and their compatibility with the monodromy action.
-(In fact, the identification of the last terms are trivial: $ H_0(\wfp^*)_{ver,1}=H_0(\wfp)_{ver,1}=H_0(|G|)=\bfc$ is clear since $\wfp$ and $|G|$ are connected.)
-The identification follows from the proof of the main algorithm.
+(The cyclic action is induced by the positive generator of $\Z$, cf. \ref{def:2.3.2}.) \end{lemma}\ix{graph!covering} \begin{proof} It suffices to identify the second and the third terms together with the connecting morphisms, and their compatibility with the monodromy action.
+(In fact, the isomorphism of the last terms is trivial: $ H_0(\wfp^*)_{ver,1}=H_0(\wfp)_{ver,1}=H_0(|G|)=\bfc$ is clear since $\wfp$ and $|G|$ are connected.)